-The adductor compartment of the thigh is nicely developed.
+The Medial Compartment of the Thigh is one of the fascial compartments of the thigh and the adductor compartment of the thigh is well developed.
 Its counterpart in the arm has gotten degeneration during the course of development and is represented only by a feeble coracobrachialis muscle of the flexor compartment of the arm.

 The medial compartment of the thigh is bounded: